That Time We Bought a Camper and Moved to Maine {March 2022}

 That first afternoon was just sort of everyone assessing the camper and us seeing it in person for the first time and kind of deciding what we even wanted to do to it.
 Our (new to us) neighbor came over and we met him and he’s a handy man type guy and also an actual electrician, so we wanted to see what he might be interested in doing.
 I remember initially I wasn’t even sure I wanted to paint at all because the grey walls weren’t that bad.
 I am ultimately glad we painted everything white though.
 It’s so much cleaner and nicer and more modern.
 But I would not have done it if it just me and Kris.
 It only worked because we had the neighbors help.

-It was delivered on a Thursday and we spent the next 3 solid days working morning to night to just get it even remotely to the point where we could at least sleep in it.
+It was delivered on a Thursday morning and we spent the next 4 solid days working morning to night to just get it even remotely to the point where we could at least sleep in it.
 And we did.
 It was fucking nuts.
 I’ve never done anything like that in my life, it was so much work.

 And here’s a fun little video walk through: